alexdpunkt/node-aquastreamxt-api/README.md

-#Node.js addon for Aquastream XT
+#Aquastream XT addon for NodeJS
 ##Introduction

 This is a native Node.js addon for communicating with the Aquastream XT device.